srmcgann/Coordinates/README.md

   * optional crosshair, centered<br>
   * arbitrary camera movment<br>

+Notes: The crosshair config options are added to the renderer object when the FPS camera is loaded.
+For example, ``crosshairSel``, ``showCrosshair`` may be changed on the fly by setting ``renderer.crosshairSel = ...`` etc.

-Note: jumping, gravity, and other assumptions about the environment are not provided at this time.
+Jumping, gravity, and other assumptions about the environment are not provided at this time.
 For game development approaches, the developer will need to bring in their own methods.

 Loading example [with default values]: